 You may vote "FOR," "AGAINST" or "ABSTAIN" on the advisory vote on executive compensation.
-If a quorum is present, approval requires that the number of votes cast at the annual meeting in favor of the resolution exceeds the number of votes cast opposing the resolution.
+If a quorum is present, approval requires the affirmative vote of the majority of shares present in person or represented by proxy at the meeting and entitled to vote on the resolution.
 The outcome of this vote is not binding; however, the Board of Directors and the Compensation Committee will consider the outcome of the vote when developing and reviewing the future executive compensation plans.
 Abstentions and broker non-votes will have no effect.